emcleary/portfolio/pde_solver_irregular_geometries_python/README.md

-# Elliptic PDE Solver with Irregular Geometry
+# Laplace Equation PDE Solver with Irregular Geometry

-This is an implementation of a finite difference scheme developed to solve elliptic PDEs on an irregular grid using a blocking out approach.
+This is an implementation of a finite difference scheme developed to solve Laplace's equation on an irregular grid using a blocking out approach.
 This problem is adapted from Chapter 11 of the textbook "Numerical Partial Differential Equations: Conservation Laws and Elliptic Equations" by J. W. Thomas.